MerveKucukzoroglu/reading-recorder/README.md

 * Next, name of the author will be collected from user.
 * User will then be asked to enter start date of the book i.e _when started reading that book_.
 Then, user will enter date of when they have completed that book.
 * Once the date is valid for both the date inputs in `YYYY-MM-DD` format; a complete data submitted will be displayed as the output to the user.
+* Next, user will recieve an automated email from Reading-Recorder

+    **NOTICE: Automated email is sent from Reading-Recorder based on the content user enters to the terminal.
+The automated email is sent to the email entered by the user.
+Therefore, it is the users responsibility to enter their own email addresses and correct data at all stages.
+Reading recorder forwards the user input, therefore has no responsibility to the content they enter at all stages(except the data is validated at certain stages.
+For example, you have to enter a valid email address, date in correct format as requested, etc.**

 ## Features
 ### Existing Features